maiqueb/openperouter-mcp/README.md

 ### MCP Tools Available

-The MCP server exposes three tools:
+The MCP server exposes two tools:

-1. **extract_leaf_configs** - Extracts FRR running configurations from all leaf nodes
+1. **extract_leaf_configs** - Extracts FRR running configurations from all leaf nodes in the CLAB topology.
+Configurations are saved to a timestamped directory.

-2. **capture_traffic** - Captures network traffic from cluster nodes and spine router
+2. **capture_traffic** - Captures network traffic from Kubernetes cluster nodes and spine router using tshark.
+Automatically installs tshark on nodes if needed.
-3. **install_tshark** - Installs tshark prerequisite on all Kubernetes cluster nodes
+   - Parameters:
+     - `output_dir` (required): Directory where capture files will be saved
+     - `capture_filter` (optional): Tshark capture filter (e.g., 'arp or icmp').
+Defaults to capturing all traffic.

 ### Using with Claude Code